quantumjim/qec_lectures/README.md

 * [Decodoku](decodoku.ipynb)

-To run Decodoku, you'll need to install [Qiskit-QEC](https://github.com/qiskit-community/qiskit-qec).
+To run Decodoku, you'll need to install this version of [Qiskit-QEC](https://github.com/quantumjim/qiskit-qec-decodoku).

 See also the following recorded lectures: